cesarpizarra/intro-section-with-dropdown-navigation-main/README.md

 The challenge was to create a dropdown navigation menu that provides an improved user experience.
 The goal was to implement the design provided by Frontend Mentor and make the dropdown functional and responsive.

-The challenge design preview can be found [here](./design/desktop-preview.jpg).

 ## Technologies Used